 Sports betting handle down for Maryland in May at retail sportsbooks

 The sports calendar continues into the spring and summer.
-As they continue, numbers from Maryland sports betting can be seen as similar to many other jurisdictions with regulated sports betting.
+As they continue, numbers from MD sports betting can be seen as similar to many other jurisdictions with regulated sports betting.
 Maryland’s five retail sportsbooks saw a double-digit drop in handle in May when compared to the previous month.

 The decrease in sports betting activity seen in the spring and summer has been observed across the licensed sports gaming industry.
 There is much more betting action during the NFL and college football seasons.
 However, handling at Maryland’s sportsbooks was a little more than twenty-three million in May.
 This amount was down 14.2 percent, from almost twenty-seven million dollars in April.